-The Nant de Drance hydropower plant, currently under construction, will be one of the most important energy infrastructures in Switzerland.
-It will be able to produce and store electricity using the difference in level between the lakes of Vieux-Emosson and Emosson in Valais.
+The Nant de Drance hydropower plant, currently under construction, will be one of the most important energy infrastructure projects in Switzerland.
+It will produce and store electricity using the difference in level between the lakes of Vieux-Emosson and Emosson in Valais.

-Currently, work is concentrated in the machine cavern where the six pump-turbines are being assembled.
-The plant will be commissioned step by step by 2019.
+Currently work is concentrated in the machine cavern where the six pump-turbines are being assembled.
+The plant will be commissioned by 2019.
 With a power of 900 megawatts and very high flexibility, Nant de Drance is perfectly adapted to the new energy context.
 It will be an essential instrument for the stability of the Swiss and European electricity grid.

 The shareholders of the company are Alpiq (39 per cent), SBB (36 per cent), IWB (15 per cent) and FMV (10 per cent).

 Forces Motrices Hongrin Léman power station

 The 480 MW Forces Motrices Hongrin Léman (FMHL) power station is currently Switzerland’s second largest pumped storage power station.
 It generates electricity when demand is high from the waters of Lake Hongrin (Canton of Vaud).
 When electricity supply exceeds demand, the waters of Lake Geneva are pumped 880 metres higher, back to Lake Hongrin.